What You Need to Know About Using Affidavits

 Some insurance companies or banks may also require an affidavit of domicile before they will release assets to a beneficiary or an heir.
 Having this type of information can also stop potential will disputes before they occur.

 An affidavit of heirship may also be a necessary document in relation to an estate.
 These affidavits are used most often when the individual who passed away did not have a valid last will and testament or another estate planning tool in place.
 The affidavit essentially states that you (or another person) are the legal heir of a deceased person.
+This document is often used to transfer estate assets to heirs without the need for probate.

 Using an affidavit of heirship can be a way to get around having to go to court to probate a will.
 Filing this document with the state Recorder’s Office can be a valid way to pass real property from the deceased to his or her heirs.
 It can also be an adequate means to transfer personal property, such as vehicles.